Paris, Île de la Cité

 ‘Gone?’
 I look down to where the voice came from.
 ‘Gone where?
 Where do they live?’

-The voice is chuckling.
+The voice chuckles.
 ‘Where do they live?’ it echoes up the staircase.
 ‘Live you say?
 You think they live?’
 A tiny light sparkles on the first stair where I see three little peaks of blue cotton with a small silver bell quivering on each end.
 They shake a tinkle and there’s a miniature face with a large grin across it.
-I peer in closer, take a step forward.
+I peer in closer to see if it’s my toy and take a step forward.

-‘You can’t come up here,’ it says, shaking its head and the bells hurt my ears.
+‘You can’t come up here,’ it says, shaking its head so I can’t quite see, and the bells hurt my ears.
 ‘Where’s your cloth?
 You can only come up if you have your cloth.’

 ‘I tell you, they’re all gone, and now you must polish.
 Polish!
 Polish!
 Or you’ll be gone too.”

-He’s beckoning me upwards and I’m going to have to obey because I understand that he’s the King’s jester, and I know the King’s jester reports back when there is any disobedience.
+He’s beckoning me upwards and I’m going to have to obey because now I last I understand: yes, he’s the King’s jester, and I know the King’s jester reports back when there is any disobedience so I’d better buckle under.

 But I won’t go without some kind of fight because I’ve done all the work up there and I’m convinced there’s work to do down here for the King.
 ‘But they dance in there, I should start there,’ I argue, pointing to the salon.